darasiemi/mental_health_mlops_project/README.md

  - [x] Makefile to automate building and managing dependencies
  - [x] pre-commit hooks

-Some of the outputs are:
+Outputs from the pre-commit hook is shown below:
 ![pre-commit](images/pre-commit-output.jpeg)
 The unit tests checks for the base64 encoding, features, predict function, lambda function.
 These could be tested from the command line, or visible on VS code as shown belown.
 ![unit tests](images/unit-tests.jpeg)